morgannprice/PaperBLAST/README.md

 bin/submitter.pl oa.out/snippets.cmds >& oa.out/snippets.cmds.log

-bin/buildLitDb.pl -snippets snippets -dir data -sprot sprot.char.tab epmc_oa2 epmc_pop epmc_pop2 epmc_refseq
+bin/buildLitDb.pl -snippets snippets -dir data -sprot sprot.char.tab epmc_oa2 epmc_pop epmc_pop2 epmc_refseq -ecocyc ecocyc/data

+# The Databases

+PaperBLAST uses a SQL database (currently implemented with sqlite3) with information about proteins and links to papers as well as a protein BLAST database.

+See bin/litsearch.sql for the sqlite3 database schema.
+Note that genes curated functions in UniProt and from EcoCyc do not link to papers in the same way that the other genes (from MicrobesOnline or RefSeq) do.
+UniProt.comment contains the information about papers for UniProt genes.
+EcoCycToPubMed contains the links to papers from EcoCyc.
+The other links are in GenePaper.
+The sqlite3 database must be in ../data/litsearch.db (this path is relative to the CGI scripts).
+The full set of proteins are in ../data/litsearch.faa.
+The proteins with unique sequences is in ../data/uniq.faa, which is also a BLASTp database.

 -- Morgan Price
 Arkin group
 Lawrence Berkeley National Lab
-January 2017
+February 2017